How much does the class cost?

 withheld from your registration fee, and the balance will be refunded to you.

-Refunds will not be permitted after 30 days prior to the start date.
+Refunds will not be permitted after June 19, 2018.
 Should the SMU-in-Taos

 Cultural Institute cancel a course, a full refund will be made to the

 registrants of that course.

 Participants in the Taos Cultural Institute are responsible for making their